About Canadian weather radar

 : Scenario with precipitation where radial interferences have been completely cleaned.

-Figure 5: Scenario with precipitation where radial interferences have been completely cleaned.
-Click for details.
+Figure 6: Scenario with precipitation where radial interferences have been completely cleaned.

 Scenario with precipitation which compares the conventional CAPPI product (on the left) which does not use the double polarization information compared to the new DPQPE product based on the double polarization and for which radial interferences have been completely cleaned.

-The single S-Band images based on the cleaned DPQPE product using information from the dual polarization are available in real-time on the public site Datamart, accessible here: Single images DPQPE.
+The single S-Band images, which are based on the cleaned DPQPE product and use information from the dual polarization, are available in real-time on the public site Datamart, accessible here: Single images DPQPE.

 Dynamic radar coverage

-Radar coverage is provided to dynamically display the zones covered by the radars every 10 minutes, and to provide information on the availability (or not) of the contributing radars as well as on the areas of overlap as shown in Figure 6.
+Radar coverage is provided to dynamically display the zones covered by the radars every six minutes.
+It provides information on the availability (or not) of the contributing radars and on the areas of overlap as shown in Figure 7.

 Example of a dynamic radar coverage layer.

-Figure 6: Example of a dynamic radar coverage layer.
-Click for details.
+Figure 7: Example of a dynamic radar coverage layer.

 Image highlights areas where Canadian and American radars are available and greyed areas where radar is not available.